God’s Grace Resources

 Positional Truth

-The Church Age believer in Christ is superior to all angels, including satan (Hebrews 1:4,13-14; 2:9-11).
+Positional Truth The Church Age believer in Christ is “a little lower than the angels” while on Earth, but once in Heave, we will be superior to all angels, including Satan (Hebrews 1:4,13-14; 2:9-11).
 It is in our position in Christ that we are to view ourselves… this is how God sees us.
-Please note: God accomplishes the Church Age believer’s sanctification in three stages: positional, experiential, and ultimate.
+Our Positional truth is that we are…

 Continue reading